AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

       ![CJA Data view component settings](assets/cja-dataview-component-settings.png)

-   1. Now that you understand how to add fields to your data view and configure the resulting component, use the tables below for a list of schema fields to add as metric or dimension.
+   1. Now that you understand how to add fields to your data view and configure the resulting component, use the tables below for a list of schema fields to add as metrics or dimensions..
 Use the **Schema Path** column value from the table below to search for or traverse to the specific schema field.
-Once dragged and dropped, check the **Component Settings** column value in the table whether specific settings are required for a component, like modifying its **[!UICONTROL Component name]** or defining **[!UICONTROL INCLUDE EXCLUDE VALUES]**.
+Once metrics and dimensions are added, check the **Component Settings** column value in the table whether specific settings are required for a component, like its **[!UICONTROL Component name]** or defining **[!UICONTROL INCLUDE EXCLUDE VALUES]**.

       **METRICS**